weirdwater/aoc/notes.md

 * Maps can be created using _dictionaries_ `{}`, very similar to JS objects.
 Added benefit: dictionaries have a .get method which allows you to safely access a member.
 * Python's type system has inference.
 Doing a None check results in the type changing
 * Enum members can have literal values
+* Float is the return type of a division

+# Process

+* I found myself future proofing code, anticipating changes.
+But often they would make the program with the current goal more complex than needed.